vigu59/getting_cleaning_data_project/README.md

     * 'activity_labels.txt' Links the class labels with their activity name

 ### How to generate the tidy data set ?
+* Install the package Reshape2

-* 1 Copy in your workspace all the input files :
+* Copy in your workspace all the input files :
     * 'X_train.txt'
     * 'y_train.txt'
     * 'subject_train.txt'